goeiebook/creativelab/README.md

 ---

 Checking analytics is addictive.
-Moreso when there's more signal than noise.
+More so when more signal than noise.
 [Here's a Bansky for that][bansky].
 I was king of the #creativelab5 hashtag.
 The submissions of other applicants were bland, like mine.
 But none were broken, like mine.
 And then up pops [this masterpiece](https://www.creativelab5.com/s/pnMGi5).

 ![the both submission][both]